-One of the most frequent questions I hear regarding the nuts and bolts of the homeschooling day is “What do I do with my baby and toddler while I’m trying to teach the older children?”
+One of the most frequent questions I am asked about the nuts and bolts of homeschooling is “What do I do with my baby and toddler while I’m trying to teach the older children?”
 Let’s face it, homeschooling mamas are the ultimate multi-taskers.
 Did you know that I can teach Latin, correct a spelling test, supervise a sewing project, cook dinner, write an article, chase a new crawler and help a toddler go to the bathroom all at the same time?
 Actually, I can’t do anything of the sort.
 And that, my friends, seems to be the problem; we are under the illusion that such management brilliance is actually possible.

 My solution?
 It’s a good one but can be hard to swallow, particularly for the “type A” personalities among us (you know who you are); but perhaps it can bring someone out there a little bit of peace.